mmistakes/minimal-mistakes/projects/index.md

   feature: IDIS_signature_HORIZ1.0.jpg
 ---

-The Center for Data Intensive Science (CDIS) in the Biological Sciences Division at the University of Chicago is a recently created center focused on data science and its applications to problems in biology, medicine and health care.
+The Center for Data Intensive Science (CDIS) in the Biological Sciences Division at the University of Chicago is a recently created center focused on data science and its applications to problems in biology, medicine, and health care.
 <br>
 <br>
 The open-source software environment that has been developed by CDIS scientists supports each of these four projects.